-One of the reasons measuring “true progress” in a product is hard is because we prefer reporting good news over bad.
-We like charts that trend up and to the right, which isn’t all that bad by itself, until we start devising charts that can go nowhere but up and to the right.
+One of the reasons measuring “true progress” in a product is hard is that we prefer reporting good news over bad.
+We like charts that trend up and to the right, which isn’t all that bad by itself until we start devising charts that can go nowhere but up and to the right.

 In the Lean Startup world, we label those charts as vanity metrics.

 But not all charts devised to go up and to the right are bad.

 First, in the interest of fairness, there is a place for vanity metrics.
 It is often used with great effect on marketing websites to build up social proof and ward off competition.
 You run into problems, though, when these same metrics are also used as internal measures of progress.

 But more importantly, a subtle point that is often missed is that it isn’t the metric itself but how you measure it that makes the metric vanity or actionable.
 For instance, there is nothing inherently wrong with measuring visitors on a site, sign-ups, number of downloads, or revenue.

 All these measurements make up the customer funnel and can be helpful to know when troubleshooting a problem area.
 You run into issues, though, when you either measure these metrics non-actionably (more on this in a moment) or drown in a sea of micro metrics.

 Here are two simple approaches to avoid these issues:

 1. Measure your metrics in batches, so they are actionable

 The reason cumulative counts get you into trouble is obvious.
 It’s because they are numbers that can flatline but never go down.
 But the reason aggregate metrics get you into trouble isn’t so obvious.